MILDRED-OKUNLADE/PIZZA-SALES-DASHBOARD/README.md

 - Explore delivery services during the afternoon to expand its reach and increase sales.
 - consider giving discounts for the bottom 5 to increase sales.

+By implementing these recommendations, the company can improve its revenue, attract more customers, and increase sales.

 ## Limitations to analysis

 1. The data provided covered only one year.